 2. They introduce parasites and invasive species into reef environments

-3. Entangled fish often act as bait and attract larger fish to also become entangled
+3. Entangled fish often act as bait and attract larger fish also to become entangled

-5. Sometimes the nets become light again due to fish eating the entangled animals and natural decomposition which leads to the net floating back up all over again.
+5. Sometimes the nets become light again due to fish-eating the entangled animals and natural decomposition, which leads to the net floating back up all over again.

 Why do ghost nets end up in our ocean?